Average Weather in Bellingham Washington, United States

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Bellingham experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Bellingham experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Bellingham.
 The most rain falls during the 31 days centered around November 19, with an average total accumulation of 7.4 inches.

-The least rain falls around July 31, with and average total accumulation of 0.8 inches.
+The least rain falls around July 31, with an average total accumulation of 0.8 inches.

 Average Monthly Rainfall